-- (g) On municipal lands within flood areas, new development should be limited to recreational uses. - (h) Unless unique site requirements determine otherwise, development proposals should conform to the Alberta Environment Land Conservation Guidelines so far as they pertain to setback requirements from valley breaks, ravines and watercourses. - (i) The County shall continue working in collaboration with non-profit organizations and the Province to manage and conserve wetlands within the County's boundary. - 5.1.4 The County of Vermilion River will discourage the fragmentation of working landscapes (see Sub-section 5.9). - (a) The County will encourage new pipelines, electrical and transmission lines, rail lines and road developments to be located adjacent to quarter section or property boundaries and/or within recognized corridor to limit the further fragmentation of lands within the County. - (b) The County will discourage the premature conversion of productive agricultural land to other uses when equally viable alternatives exist. - (c) Developments for non-agricultural uses will be encouraged to locate on lands of lower agricultural capability and in areas where possible negative impact on agriculture are minimized. - 5.1.5 The County of Vermilion River will diversify the economy and strengthen the tax base through land use and development. - (a) The County will promote community-based economic development that benefits local rural businesses and residents. - (b) Environmentally sustainable businesses and work will be encouraged to attract and grow green jobs in the County.
+- (g) On municipal lands within flood areas, new development should be limited to recreational uses. - (h) Unless unique site requirements determine otherwise, development proposals adjacent to environmental features should conform to the Alberta Environment Land Conservation Guidelines so far as they pertain to setback requirements from valley breaks, ravines and watercourses. - (i) The County shall continue working in collaboration with non-profit organizations and the Province to manage and conserve wetlands within the County's boundary. - 5.1.4 Conversion of productive farmland to non-farm uses is discouraged.
+(See Section 5.9). - (a) The County will encourage new pipelines, electrical and transmission lines, rail lines and road developments to be located adjacent to quarter section or property boundaries and/or within recognized corridors to limit the further fragmentation of lands within the County. - (b) The County will discourage the premature conversion of productive agricultural land to other uses when equally viable alternatives exist. - (c) Developments for non-agricultural uses will be encouraged to locate on lands of lower agricultural capability and in areas where possible negative impact on agriculture are minimized. - 5.1.5 The County will diversify the economy and strengthen the tax base through land use and development. - (a) The County will promote community-based economic development that benefits local rural businesses and residents. - (b) Environmentally sustainable businesses and work will be encouraged to attract and grow green jobs in the County.

-5.2 Subdivision of Land
+5.2 Goal: Adequate Subdivision of Land